mgziminsky/allaerris/ROADMAP.md

 - Add option to immediately apply updates, or prompt to apply when not specified
 - Cache management commands
 - Support cache bypass and/or force redownload during profile apply
+- "Scan" existing mod files and add to profile